FREQUENTLY ASKED CHALK PAINTING QUESTIONS | CHALK/MINERAL PAINT FAQ | WHAT YOU NEED TO KNOW ABOUT CHALK PAINTING

 12. Do I have to Wax?
 Can I seal with Polyurethane?
 Or something besides wax?

-All furniture and cabinets should be sealed for protection after chalk painting.
+All furniture and cabinets that have been painted with chalk or mineral paints should be sealed for protection.
 If not, water, distressing, oils, and dirt could damage the surface.
 I recommend sealing with BB Frösch Premium Finishing Wax.

-Though any paint sealer will work with chalk paint (polyurethane, polyacrylic, lacquer, etc.), We prefer wax for nearly every chalk painted project…learn more about the pros and cons of wax and poly here and here.
+Though any paint sealer will work with chalk and mineral paint (polyurethane, polyacrylic, lacquer, etc.), We prefer wax for nearly every chalk/mineral-painted project…learn more about the pros and cons of wax and poly here and here.

 13. Can I paint over a previously waxed or poly’d surface?